JosefTAv/P2P-MFS-traffic-inspection/server/README.md

 ## Developer Note: `.bash_custom`

-It is assumed .bash_custom is source in the .bashrc
+It is assumed .bash_custom is sourced in the .bashrc.

 ## Architecture Overview